How does the Barricaid® Prosthesis for Partial Anulus Replacement work?

 By blocking the defect, it is believed the Barricaid® Prosthesis can help reduce the chance of reherniation at the defect site.
 It is also believed that the use of the Barricaid® can help prevent painful disc collapse by enabling the surgeon to safely leave more material within the disc.

-The Barricaid® Prosthesis implantation takes just a few minutes and is performed as part of your discectomy procedure.
+The Barricaid® Prosthesis implantation is performed as part of your discectomy procedure.

 What can you expect following surgery?